hphelion/documentation/commercial/GA1/commerical.services-identity-integrate-ldap.md

 	</tr>
 	</table>

-See [Sample LDAP Server Connection Settings JSON File](/helion/openstack/install/connections-json/) for an example `overlcoud_keystone_ldap.json` file.

 ## Keystone CA storage and signing key/certificate files {#keystone}

-LDAP server might require all connections to be secured though the TLS protocol.
+LDAP server might require all connections to be secured though the [TLS protocol](/helion/openstack/tls/).
 Additionally, Keystone may be instructed to validate LDAP server certificate against local CA certificate storage.

-To turn this feature on:
+To activate this feature:

-1. Set options use_tls, tls_req_cert and tls_cacertfile appropriately in overcloud_keystone_ldap.json file described above.
+1. Set options `use_tls`, `tls_req_cert` and `tls_cacertfile` appropriately in the `overcloud_keystone_ldap.jso`n file described above.

-2. Create overcloud-env.json file with the following content:
+2. Create the `overcloud-env.json` file with the following content:

 		{
 	        "parameters": {